 There are several snorkelling sites around the Whitsundays, with Hook Island offering the most variety.

 If you have a keen fisherperson in your crew, they won’t be disappointed.
-Fishing in the Whitsundays is zoned, but there are areas you can visit on a charter which allow for reef, rock and trolling fishing.
+Fishing in the Whitsundays is zoned, but there are areas you can visit on a charter that allows for reef, rock and trolling fishing.

 Trolling lures is a great way to fish in the Whitsundays as you move between anchorages, catching yourself dinner.
 Fish caught trolling include Queenfish, Golden Trevally, Mackerel and various Tuna varieties.